ggopalan/TensorEmulator/README.md

 Citation:
 Gopalan, Giri, and Christopher K. Wikle.
 "A Higher-Order Singular Value Decomposition Tensor Emulator for Spatiotemporal Simulators."
 Journal of Agricultural, Biological and Environmental Statistics 27.1 (2022): 22-45.

+R code in demo folders contain examples of how to use the R package functions for emulation of spatio-temporal simulators and agent-based model simulators.